What Is a Chinese Tea Ceremony? Everything You Need to Know About This Tradition

-Historically, after a couple exchanged vows, they would serve tea to the groom's family (the bride would have served tea privately to her own family that morning).
-However, today, many couples choose to honor both partner's families by hosting tea ceremonies for both sets of parents as part of the wedding.
+According to Chinese tea ceremony history, after a couple exchanged vows, they would serve tea to the groom's family (the bride would have served tea privately to her own family that morning).
+However, today, many couples choose to honor both partner's families by hosting a Chinese tea-drinking ceremony for both sets of parents as part of the wedding.

 "The tea ceremony is also most often where you'll see the passing out of gold bridal jewelry and hong bao," explains Valente.
 "Red envelopes (also known as hong bao in Mandarin and lai see in Cantonese, different dialects) are one of the most popular symbols in traditional Chinese culture.
 We give these envelopes to wish good fortune and wealth to others, which is why they are so commonly seen during Lunar New Year festivities and at weddings.
 These small red packets are filled with lucky money and gifted by the older, typically married family members to the younger generation.
 It totally makes sense to start off a new year or new journey in life with a handful of hong bao!"
 Fu concurs, adding that after the tea service, "in return, the parents shower the couple with red envelopes, wedding gifts, usually jewelry and gold, and also a blessing for the new couple on a happy and fruitful life together."

 Bishop goes on to elaborate that "in Chinese tradition, it's not as common to give newlyweds gifts (like in American culture with a wedding/bridal shower) so during the tea ceremony, the elders give ang bao or lai see as a way to bless the couple.
 Other gifts such as jewelry can be given also.
 For example, I personally received a diamond bracelet and my husband a gold bracelet from an elder on our wedding day during the tea ceremony."

 As with many wedding traditions, there are rules and etiquette that should be followed when it comes to Chinese tea ceremony traditions.